 You are probably wondering why futures and securities accounts need separation in the first place?
-Simply put, futures and securities clear differently.
-Equity and options cleared through our clearinghouse, Apex Clearing Corp.
-Meanwhile, futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is FCStone, and they handle the clearing of all futures trading.
+Futures and securities clear differently.
+Equity and equity options cleared through our clearinghouse, Apex Clearing Corp.
+Meanwhile, futures and options on futures clear through a futures commission merchant, widely known in the industry as an FCM. tastyworks’ FCM is StoneX (formerly known as FCStone), and they handle the clearing of all futures trading.

-Although your account is separated, tastyworks provides a combined account view for your securities and futures trading for a seamless trading experience.
+Although your account is separated, tastyworks provides a combined account view for your securities and futures trading for seamless trading experience.
 Another driver behind the separation is mainly due to the margin requirements (performance bond) of futures.
-Funds primarily reside in your securities account and are swept between the accounts on a daily basis, as necessary, to satisfy any existing margin requirements for futures positions.
+Funds primarily reside in your securities account and are swept between the accounts daily when positions mark-to-market.

 The sweeping of funds between accounts occurs behind-the-scenes, but there are some things you need to keep tabs on if you decide to trade securities and futures.

 - For pattern day trader (PDT) purposes, the securities account must maintain an account value of at least $25,000.
 Funds in the futures account do not count towards the $25,000 requirement.

 - Funds in the futures account are not included in your securities starting day trade buying power.